swansonk14/SyntheMol/README.md

 SyntheMol is a generative AI method for designing easily synthesizable and structurally novel drug candidates.
 SyntheMol consists of a Monte Carlo tree search (MCTS) guided by a molecular property prediction model that searches the [Enamine REAL Space](https://enamine.net/compound-collections/real-compounds/real-space-navigator) for molecules with a desired property.
 REAL Space molecules are constructed by combining off-the-shelf molecular building blocks with known chemical reactions.
 SyntheMol efficiently searches the space of combinations of building blocks and reactions to find molecules with a desired property.
 Here, we apply SyntheMol to design novel antibiotics for the Gram-negative bacterium _Acinetobacter baumannii_.

 TODO: Change all instances of fragments or reagents in the code to building blocks.
-Change rf to random_forest as model type.
+Change rf to random_forest as model type (and elsewhere).

 - [Installation](#installation)
 - [Data](#data)